Faculty

 Drew David Pascarella

-Senior Lecturer of Finance
+Senior Lecturer, Finance

 SC Johnson Graduate School of Management, Cornell University

-Drew Pascarella is a senior lecturer in finance at the SC Johnson Graduate School of Management, Cornell University, where he leads the investment banking immersion.
-From 2019 to 2022, Pascarella served as associate dean for MBA programs, where he was responsible for curriculum, admissions, placement, student services, leadership programs and diversity and inclusion initiatives for Johnson’s residential MBA programs.
+Drew Pascarella is a senior lecturer of finance at the SC Johnson Graduate School of Management, Cornell University, where he leads the investment banking immersion.
+From 2019 to 2022, Pascarella served as associate dean for MBA programs, where he was responsible for curriculum, admissions, placement, student services, leadership programs and diversity and inclusion initiatives for SC Johnson’s residential MBA programs.

-Pascarella founded Johnson’s Fintech Intensive, delivered at the Cornell Tech campus each spring.
+Pascarella founded SC Johnson’s Fintech Intensive, delivered at the Cornell Tech campus each spring.
 He has taught core finance, mergers and acquisitions, investment banking essentials and lectures in finance.
 He is also heavily involved with executive education initiatives, working with global corporate clients on finance hard skills and Fintech training.
 He was the 2014 and 2021 recipient of the Class of 1992 Apple Award for Teaching Excellence.

-Prior to Johnson, Pascarella spent 15 years working at bulge bracket investment banks.
+Prior to SC Johnson, Pascarella spent 15 years working at bulge bracket investment banks.
 He has advised clients on over $35 billion of merger and acquisition transactions and led equity, convertible and debt financing transactions totaling over $9 billion in proceeds.
 Most recently, Pascarella was a director in the technology investment banking group at Citi.
-While at Citi, Pascarella was an active participant in the Investment Banking Associate Training Program, developing and delivering hard and soft skills courses.
+While at Citi, he was an active participant in the Investment Banking Associate Training Program, developing and delivering hard and soft skills courses.
 Prior to joining Citi, he was a technology project manager at Goldman Sachs, where he led the design, development, implementation and support of global trading technology systems.

-In addition to his duties at Johnson, Pascarella is managing director and head of east coast banking at Vista Point Advisors.
+In addition to his duties at SC Johnson, Pascarella is managing director and head of east coast banking at Vista Point Advisors.
 Pascarella holds an MBA from Cornell University and a BBA in computer information systems from James Madison University.
 He was the class co-president and a Fried Fellow at Cornell.

 Kathleen Rauch, RN, MSHQS, BSN, CPHQ